The Ultimate Maine Honeymoon Guide for a Quaint and Quiet Getaway

 What to Pack for a Maine Honeymoon

-With so many opportunities to walk, hike, and bike, travelers should bring comfortable walking and hiking shoes, plus athletic clothing.
-You'll want to pack swimwear if you're visiting Kennebunkport, especially since the water along Goose Rocks Beach is exceptionally warm during the summer.
+With so many opportunities to walk, hike, and bike, travelers should bring comfortable walking and hiking shoes, plus athletic clothing in their honeymoon luggage.